 Many of us think of ADHD as being a kid problem that involves looking out of the window daydreaming, having problems following information, not listening to teachers, and never finishes work on time.
 But what about adults?
 We are often told, “They’ll outgrow it,” and, “They won’t struggle with this later in life,” but let’s be real: ADHD and the common comorbidity anxiety does effect ADULTS!
 Adult symptoms can be the same, but a lot are different.
-Did you know a chiropractor can help?
+Did you know an upper cervical chiropractor can help?
 Read on to learn more about ADHD and anxiety relief in adults.

 Studies have shown about 4% of adults in the U.S. have ADHD.
 This is a general range because very few adults are ever diagnosed with ADHD.
 The common denominator is that EVERY adult struggling with ADHD had it during their childhood.
 So, kids struggling with ADHD can experience a lifelong battle of cooperation, dedication, and proper diagnosis.
 A chiropractor can help with a wide range of things, like headache relief, anxiety relief, and there are even ways they can help with ADHD.

 According to WebMD, children struggle with following directions at school, can’t remember important information, cannot concentrate, are unable to organize tasks, and have a hard time finishing work on time.
 School is already stressful, but this puts the icing on the cake.
 It’s harder for children to make friends, handle stressful situations, and causes more anxiety.
 Unfortunately, ADHD can sometimes follow them into adulthood.